DataBiosphere/toil/README.rst

 * The ``aws`` extra provides support for storing workflow state in Amazon AWS.

-* The ``azure`` extra provides support for storing workflow state in Microsoft Azure Storage.
+* The ``azure`` extra stores workflow state in Microsoft Azure Storage.

 * The ``mesos`` extra provides support for running Toil on an `Apache Mesos`_ cluster.
 Note that running Toil on SGE (GridEngine), Parasol or a single machine is enabled by default and does not require an extra.

-* The ``encryption`` extra provides client-side encryption for files stored in the job store.
-Currently, client-side encryption is only used by the Azure job store.
-The AWS job store uses server side encryption and is not affected by this extra.
-Note that if you install Toil without the encryption extra, files in an Azure job store will **not** be encrypted, even if you provide encryption keys (see issue #407).
+* The ``encryption`` extra provides client-side encryption for files stored in the Azure and AWS job stores.
+Note that if you install Toil without the ``encryption`` extra, files in these job stores will **not** be encrypted, even if you provide encryption keys (see issue #407).

 .. _Apache Mesos: http://mesos.apache.org/gettingstarted/